-This reporting obligation includes, but shall not be limited to [1] any formal investigation or filing for possible criminal charges, medical license discipline by the Medical Board of California, California Department of Justice, federal Drug Enforcement Agency, Office of Inspector General, or any other state or federal agency; [2] any arrest, conviction or plea bargain of any kind, whether involving a federal or state agency, or a felony or misdemeanor; [3] any formal investigation, formal charges or disciplinary action sought or taken by any hospital medical staff where the member has privileges or membership, and [4] any claim for professional liability made against the member, and any settlement, payment or other remuneration paid by the member or the member's professional liability carrier resulting from an allegation of professional malpractice or unprofessional conduct.
+This reporting obligation includes, but shall not be limited to:

+- a. any formal investigation or filing for possible criminal charges or discipline by a state licensing board, California Department of Justice, federal Drug Enforcement Agency, Office of Inspector General, or any other state or federal agency; - b. any arrest, conviction or plea bargain of any kind, whether involving a federal or state agency, or a felony or misdemeanor; - c. any formal investigation, formal charges, disciplinary action, or proceeding (hearing or appeal) initiated by any hospital medical staff or other peer review body where the member has privileges or Membership, - d.
+Any report made about the member to the state licensing board (i.e., an 805, 805.01 or 805.08 Report) or the National Practitioner Data Bank; - e. any loss or lapse of board certification for any reason, or expiration of board admissibility without obtaining board certification, unless excepted in accordance with Section 3.2-2(c); - f. any claim for professional liability made against the member, and any settlement, payment or other remuneration paid by the member or the member's professional liability carrier resulting from an allegation of professional malpractice or unprofessional conduct; and - g.
+Any change to the Member's contact information that will be used as the primary methods of communication.

-3.5 Effect of Other Affiliations
+3.7 Effect of Other Affiliations

-No practitioner shall be entitled to membership on the Medical Staff merely because that practitioner holds a certain degree, is licensed to practice in this or in any other state, is a member of any professional organization, is certified by any clinical board, or because such person had, or presently has, staff membership or privileges at another health care facility.
-Medical Staff membership or clinical privileges shall not be conditioned or determined on the basis of an individual's participation or non-participation in a particular medical group, IPA, PPO, HMO, PHO, hospital-sponsored foundation or other organization or in contracts with a third party which contracts with this hospital.
-Lawful affiliation with or other pursuit of business interests by members cannot adversely affect medical staff membership or granting or exercise of any clinical privileges.
-Affiliation with the hospital by contract or otherwise does not exempt the member from the application of the disciplinary or any other provisions of the Medical Staff bylaws, Rules and Regulations, and policies.
+No Practitioner shall be entitled to Membership on the Medical Staff merely because that Practitioner holds a certain degree, is licensed to practice in this or in any other state, is a member of any professional organization, is certified by any clinical board, or because such person had, or presently has, Staff Membership or privileges at another health care facility.
+Medical Staff Membership or Clinical Privileges shall not be conditioned or determined on the basis of an individual's participation or non-participation in a particular medical group, IPA, PPO, HMO, PHO, hospital-sponsored foundation or other organization or in contracts with a third party which contracts with this hospital.
+Lawful affiliation with or other pursuit of business interests by members cannot adversely affect Medical Staff Membership or granting or exercise of any Clinical Privileges.
+Affiliation with the hospital by contract or otherwise does not exempt the member from the application of the disciplinary or any other provisions of the Medical Staff Bylaws, Rules and Regulations, and policies.

-3.6 Membership Term
+3.8 Membership Term

-- 3.6-1 The final decision on Medical Staff membership shall be made by the Governing Body.
-Except as otherwise provided by California Business and Professions Code section 809.05, the Governing Body shall act on membership actions only after there has been a recommendation from the Medical Staff as provided in these Bylaws. - 3.6-2 Medical Staff membership shall be for a period of not more than 2 years.
+- 3.8-1 The final decision on Medical Staff Membership shall be made by the Governing Body.
+Except as otherwise provided by California Business and Professions Code section 809.05, the Governing Body shall act on Membership actions only after there has been a recommendation from the Medical Staff as provided in these BylawsBylaws. - 3.8-2 Medical Staff Membership shall be for a period of not more than 2 years.

-3.7 Period of Observation for New Members
+3.9 Period of Observation for New Members